 About Reformation

-Reformation’s eco-credentials are extensive, as is their dress selection—including more formal options like ethical evening dresses, prom dresses, and wedding dresses.
+As is their dress selection, which includes more formal options like ethical evening dresses, prom dresses, and wedding dresses.

-If you’re in need of a new little (sustainable) black dress, we’re loving the flirty look of the Ezra Cotton Knit Mini dress almost as much as we’re loving the fact that it’s 100% organic cotton.
+If you need a new little (sustainable) black dress, we love the flirty look of the Ezra Cotton Knit Mini dress almost as much as we love that it’s 100% organic cotton.

 Reformation’s Ethical & Sustainability Practices